 NCORR partners with local governments, state agencies, and community organizations to help NC better understand how our systems interact with nature and how we can better prepare for future storms.

 Resiliency is funded with a combination of state general fund appropriations and a small corporate grant.
 Resiliency funding is primarily used for salaries for 7 FTEs and is funded via a \$2 million nonrecurring appropriation from the Florence Disaster Recovery Fund.
-SL 2025-2 requires a transfer of unexpended funds in the Florence Disaster Recovery Fund to the Savings Reserve and thus funding for these positions will be eliminated unless that session law is amended.
+SL 2025-4 allowed for a transfer of the encumbered funds in the Florence Disaster Recovery Fund to DPS to fund these positions.